IBM/cloud-native-starter/workshop-one-service/1-prereqs.md

 - [Docker](https://docs.docker.com/v17.12/install/)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-So, in order to complete the workshop, you only need to install [Docker Desktop](https://docs.docker.com/install/).
-Docker Desktop is available for Mac and Windows and the Docker Engine can be run natively on Linux.
+So, in order to complete the workshop, you **need** to install [Docker Desktop](https://docs.docker.com/install/) on your local machine.
+Docker Desktop is available for Mac and Windows and the Docker Engine can be run natively on [Linux](https://docs.docker.com/install/linux).

-**The following tools options are only relevant from lab 4.
-All other labs do only need Docker and a terminal session on your local machine.**

 There are different options to install or use these tools.

 Based on our experience the option 2 is the best choice for Windows users.
 For more background, why we provide these different options, see this [article](https://suedbroecker.net/2019/08/27/definition-of-a-dockerfile-to-use-bash-scripts-on-a-windows-10-machine-for-our-cloud-native-starter-workshop/).

+> Note: **The following tools options are only relevant in lab 4.
+For the developer focused labs 2 and 3 you will work with your local Docker Desktop installation and a terminal session on your local machine.**

 ---

-### Tools - Option 1 (prefered for Mac or Linux): Prebuilt Image with local Code
+### Tools - Option 1 (prefered for Mac or Linux): Prebuilt Docker image with local Code

 There is an image on DockerHub with all required tools.
 In order to use local IDEs and editors to modify code and configuraton files a Docker volume is used.
 This option  works only for Mac and Linux.

+In this workshop you can map the downloaded GitHub project on your  local PC to the running Docker container [using storage volumes](https://docs.docker.com/storage/volumes/container).

 #### Step 1: Run these commands in a terminal